 Germany is a great place to grow your business and workforce.
 Germany is Europe’s top economy, the world’s fourth-largest economy, and according to the World Bank, is one of the easiest countries to do business.
 Germany is also one of the most innovative countries on the globe and a promising market for tech firms considering global expansion.

 So how does employment in Germany work, and how do you employ German talent from another country?
-The following guide provides insight on how to employ someone in Germany quickly and compliantly.
+The following guide provides insight into how to employ someone in Germany quickly and compliantly.

 Employment in Germany is complex, and navigating the country’s tax structures is challenging without the right resources.
-Here are some fundamentals to know when hiring remote employees in Germany.
+Below are some fundamentals to know when hiring remote employees in Germany.

 Payroll Tax and Social Security